HRM/prisma-nitro-patcher/README.md

     ```
 3. run `prisma generate`, this will automatically generate and patch the prisma client

-Alternatively you can also use this tool trough cli: `npx prisma-nitro-patcher`
+Alternatively you can also use this tool trough cli: `npx prisma-nitro-patcher-cli`

 ---
 The patch was tested with prisma version 5.19.1 and typescript version 5.5.4.
 If you have any findings, problems feel free to open an issue.